solzimer/skmeans/README.md

 * **data** Unidimiensional or multidimensional array of values to be clustered. for unidimiensional data, takes the form of a simple array *[1,2,3.....,n]*.
 For multidimensional data, takes a
 NxM array *[[1,2],[2,3]....[n,m]]*
 * **k** Number of clusters
 * **centroids** Optional.
 Initial centroid values.
 If not provided, the algorith will try to choose an apropiate ones.
+You can pass **"kmpp"** as argument, so the algorythm will use the [k-means++](https://en.wikipedia.org/wiki/K-means%2B%2B) cluster initialization method.
 * **iterations** Optional.
 Maximum number of iterations.
 If not provided, it will be set to 10000.

 The function will return an object with the following data: